stastnypremysl/lsql-csv/README.md

     -n
     --named

-Enables first line naming convension in csv files.
+Enables first-line naming convention in csv files.
 This works only on input files.
-Output is always without first line column names.
+Output is always without first-line column names.

     -dCHAR
     --delimiter=CHAR